What is The Difference Between Offset and Digital Printing?

 - Variable data capability

-Cons Digital Printing
+Cons of Digital Printing

 - Unable to print Pantone colors

-- Lower as compared to offset printing
+- Lower color fidelity than offset printing

 - Accommodates a smaller paper sheet